milanvarady/Menu-System/docs/source/menu/usage.rst

 If you have a title menu you most likely want to have a pause menu as well.
 But obviously a pause menu should have different buttons in it than a title menu, for instance instead of a **start** button you might want a **resume** button.
+Basically you can create alternatives of buttons for different situations.
 So for that this system has **menu presets** which allows you to change what buttos do when the game is running.

 To create a new preset for a button you simply add another name and button function to it.